novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 ## Reading properties from different sources

-The plugin comes with built in support for various sources for properties, that can be configured within the `buildProperties` closure.
+The plugin comes with built in support for various sources for properties that can be configured within the `buildProperties` closure.

 ### Files